Top 7 reasons why you should use sunscreen

 1. Lowers the risk of developing cancer

 UVA and UVB rays enter into deeper layers of skin that further leads to skin cancer.
-Using a sunscreen daily prevents the risk of developing skin cancer.
+Using sunscreen daily prevents the risk of developing skin cancer.
 The American Academy of Dermatology recommends that broad-spectrum sunscreen prevents Melanoma.

 2. Prevents skin ageing